>>Discovering Your Voice and Making it Stronger

 In 2017, Fay began running Creative Improvisation Courses in NYC.
 Victor developed her strategies for these workshops on the road in the US and Europe.
-Now that two courses are complete, Victor’s deeply inspired to keep them going and look out for the next course, starting in March 2018.

 In these courses you will learn, discover and leave with tangible tools for improvising inside and outside songs with an improvising vocalist that has over 15 years of experience as a vocal improvising performer.
 Fay Victor has performed with some of the most innovative improvisors on the planet from Marshall Allen (Sun Ra) to Randy Weston to William Parker.
 These experiences has lead to a deeper understanding and clarity on how to improvise and interact with instrumentalists as equals with a vocal instrument.

 Participants learn how to:

 *the breakdown of musical components at their improvising disposal

 Please contact firstname.lastname@example.org to sign up for the next course or get more information

 The New York Jazz Workshop

 Fay continues to run the Advanced 4-Day Vocal Summit in August going on 10 years!

 Here’s a clip of the Jazz Vocal Workshop where Fay coaches students in singing the Civil Rights Anthem “I Wish I Knew How It Would Be To Be Free” by Dr. Billy Taylor

 Fay takes her show and vocal expertise on the road, teaching masterclasses, clinics and private instruction at institutions around the world.
 Victor has been the guest at the following institutions: